tatumio/tatum-php/docs/Api/MultiTokensERC1155OrCompatibleApi.md

 **1 credit per API call**

- Get the amount of a specific Multi Token (minted on the smart contract specified by the `contractAddress` path parameter in the request endpoint URL) that a blockchain address holds.
+ Get the amount of a specific Multi Token (minted on the smart contract specified by the <code>contractAddress</code> path parameter in the request endpoint URL) that a blockchain address holds.

  This API is supported for the following blockchains: